coreos/docs/os/cluster-architectures.md

 Depending on the size and expected use of your Container Linux cluster, you will have different architectural requirements.
 A few of the common cluster architectures, as well as their strengths and weaknesses, are described below.

-Most of these scenarios dedicate a few machines, physical hardware of virtual machines, to running central cluster services.
+Most of these scenarios dedicate a few machines, hardware of virtual, to running central cluster services.
 These may include etcd and the distributed controllers for applications like Kubernetes, Mesos, and OpenStack.
 Excluding these services onto a few known machines helps to ensure they are distributed across cabinets/availability zones.
 It also helps in setting up static networking to allow for easy bootstrapping.
-If you're concerned about relying on a discovery service, this architecture helps resolve a lot of those problems.
+This architecture helps to resolve concerns about relying on a discovery service.

 ## Docker dev environment on laptop